Friar-Bread/HackPad-MicroMacro/README.md

 I also want to add light up functionality for things like caps lock and animations but for now I wanted less distractions from the main design

+I'm not a programmer but i tried :D

 BOM:
 - 4x Cherry MX Switches
 - 12x SK6812 MINI LEDs